 Consider the Market

-One of the biggest factors in making your decision should be the state of the real estate market, both in the neighborhood you’re leaving and the one to which you hope to move.
-According to the latest Beverly-Hanks Market Report, homes across Western North Carolina are flying off the shelf!
+One of the biggest factors in making your decision should be the state of the real estate market, both in the neighborhood you’re leaving and the one you’re moving to.
+According to the latest Beverly-Hanks Market Report, homes across Western North Carolina are flying fast!

 The current market is perfect for homeowners selling affordable homes and moving up to the next price tier.
-There is currently a shortage of properties available for first-time homebuyers in nearly every area of our region (giving advantage to you as the seller).
-In addition, homes in the mid range are sitting longer on the market (giving you advantage, again, as the buyer).
+There is currently a shortage of properties available for first-time home buyers in nearly every area of our region (giving advantage to you as the seller).
+In addition, homes in higher price brackets are not selling quite as quickly (giving you the advantage, again, as the buyer).

-In markets at this particular sweet spot, it’s very likely that you can time the sale of your current home with the purchase of your new one…or get pretty darn close.
+If this is your plan, it’s very likely that you can time the sale of your current home with the purchase of your new one…or get pretty darn close.
 All you need is a good plan and a professional by your side.

 So…What Should You Do?

 Next, get in touch with your Beverly-Hanks REALTORⓇ.
-With the aid of the Beverly-Hanks Seller’s Workbook, he or she will work with you to create a specific action plan based on how quickly homes in your neighborhood are selling versus your next neighborhood, as well as helping you prepare your home before it hits the market.
+With the aid of the Beverly-Hanks Seller’s Workbook, your agent will work with you to create a specific action plan based on how quickly homes in your neighborhood are selling versus your next neighborhood.
+The workbook will also help you prepare your home before it hits the market.

-Your agent can help you start pecking away at new home listings before you put your current house on the market—knowing how many suitable options are available can keep you from getting stranded.
-And once your current home does hit the market, he or she can also help you negotiate a longer closing period or other contingencies if you think 60 days is just not enough.
+Your agent can help you start pecking away at new home listings before you put your current house on the market.
+After all, knowing how many suitable options are available can keep you from getting stranded.
+And once your current home does hit the market, he or she can also help you negotiate a longer closing period or other contingencies that depend on the sale of your current home.

-The Beverly-Hanks mortgage department will also be able to guide you on your financial options.
+Beverly-Hanks Mortgage Services will also be able to guide you on your financial options.
 Perhaps you qualify for a bridge loan, a short-term loan that uses your current home’s equity to help you pay for your new home.
 Bridge loans are designed to help you buy first, then repay them once your old home sells.

 Lastly, have a backup plan ready—just in case.
 As you know, it’s pretty easy for a closing to become delayed for myriad reasons.